-Professor of Operations, Information and Decisions; Vice Dean, Global Initiatives, The Wharton School
+Dhirubhai Ambani Professor of Innovation and Entrepreneurship; Professor of Operations, Information, and Decisions; Departmental PhD Program Coordinator; Vice Dean, Global Initiatives, The Wharton School

 Business model innovation, operational excellence and entrepreneurship

-Professor Netessine has been the recipient of several teaching awards for delivering classes to MBA and Executive MBA students at the Wharton School and INSEAD, and he frequently teaches and directs Executive Education programs, including teaching in an online course for Microsoft that had 10,000+ participants.
-A prolific academic writer, Professor Netessine holds senior editorial positions at several leading academic journals and he has co-authored dozens of publications in prominent management journals, including Management Science, Marketing Science, Operations Research, Harvard Business Review, and others.
-His work has received extensive media coverage in CIO Magazine, The Economist, Forbes, Huffington Post, Multichannel Merchant, New York Times, U.S. News & World Report, Business Standard, strategy+business, and other press.
+Professor Netessine has been the recipient of many teaching awards for delivering classes to MBA and Executive MBA students at the Wharton School and INSEAD, and he frequently teaches in Executive Education programs.
+A prolific academic writer, Professor Netessine holds senior editorial positions at several leading academic journals and he co-authored dozens of publications in prominent management journals, including Harvard Business Review.
+His work has received extensive media coverage in CIO Magazine, the Economist, Forbes, Multichannel Merchant, the New York Times, U.S. News & World Report, Strategy+Business, and other media outlets.
+He is co-author of The Risk-Driven Business Model: Four Questions that Will Define Your Company (Harvard Business Press, 2014).
+His full list of publications, media mentions, and industry activities can be found at .

 Learn how to unlock significant opportunities for adding value and growth by innovating with your existing products, customers, and markets.
 Implement a process for business model innovation that can be used repeatedly throughout your organization.